It never fails to surprise me how badly depression hurts.

 But you don’t let it kill you.
 Not this time anyway.
 You take one more breath, and then another.
 And you try to find a way back up.

-I am not new to this depression drill.
+I am not new to this depression hurts drill.
 I have been struggling with depression and anxiety since my first pregnancy thirteen years ago.
-Medication and a good psychiatrist keep me relatively balanced, but I am always living with depression and anxiety.
+Medication and a good psychiatrist keep me relatively balanced, but I am always living with how depression hurts and anxiety.
 And there are days and weeks when the depression hurts and overpowers me and I end up hiding under the covers, hating myself.

 But eventually, I must get out of bed.